 Graduate degrees are conferred in May, August, or December.
 Consult the Graduate College Thesis and Dissertation Calendar (http://illinois.edu/calendar/list/3259) for dates and deadlines for the specific term during which you plan to graduate.
 The only graduation ceremony at the University of Illinois is held in May, though the College of ACES also hosts a December graduation reception.
 Students graduating in August or December will be invited to participate in graduation the following May, when two ceremonies are held.
 The campus-wide ceremony is held at the Assembly Hall.
-A second ceremony is held by the College of ACES placement office, directly to all those on the graduation list.
+A second ceremony is held by the College of ACES, also in the Assembly Hall.
+Graduation tickets are sent by the College of ACES Placement office, directly to all those on the graduation list.